Jon4sW/Intro2SimpleVM/README.md

 - Download the Pangenotyping role from the Ansible-Galaxy community by executing `ansible-galaxy role install albertodescalzo.pangenotyping`

-- Then, clone the repo in  your desired directory, and execute `ansible-playbook Ansible/main.yml` in the directory folder.
+- Then, clone the repo in your desired directory, and execute `ansible-playbook Ansible/main.yml` in the directory folder.s

 For more details about the tasks in the role, please visit [the role description](https://github.com/albertodescalzo/ansible-role-pangenotyping).
 More roles can be found under [Ansible-Galaxy website](https://galaxy.ansible.com/ui/standalone/roles/).